With a handful of curious kids, I needed to find ways to disinfect dirty toothbrushes. Here are some of the methods I use.

 Should I Buy a New Toothbrush?

 His older brother gets extremely upset by this order of events.
-I have tried hiding them, placing them up high, and many other way to keeps them out of reach, but the little one is also a very good climber and scaler, and child proof means nothing to this kid.
+I have tried hiding them, placing them up high, and many other way to keep them out of reach, but the little one is also a very good climber and scaler, and child proof means nothing to this kid.
 I won't even tell you about all the chaos he causes on a daily basis.

-Clean the Toothbrush in the Dishwasher
+Cleaning a Toothbrush in the Dishwasher

 This was always my fall back.
-Through it is with the utensils and let the machine do it's magic.
-You can also put this in the top rack in a dishwasher safe contraption.
+Just throw it in with the utensils and let the machine do its magic.
+You can also put this in the top rack in a dishwasher-safe contraption.
 I have two mesh sleeves that hold things like straws and other small objects.
 Just run the toothbrushes through the dishwasher with your normal load to clean and disinfect them.

-Clean Your Toothbrush With Vinegar
+Clean a Toothbrush With Vinegar

-You can even soak your toothbrush with vinegar overnight and rinse fully in the morning.
+You can even soak your toothbrush with vinegar overnight and rinse it fully in the morning.
 This is a quick and easy solution to cleaning your toothbrush.
-You may have to rinse this out for awhile to get the vinegar taste out, but good news is that vinegar is not a chemical and will not be harmful to ingest.
+You may have to rinse this out for a while to get the vinegar taste out.
+But the good news is that vinegar is not a chemical and will not be harmful to ingest.

-Clean Your Toothbrush With Hydrogen Peroxide
+Clean a Toothbrush With Hydrogen Peroxide

 Some people store their toothbrushes in hydrogen peroxide.
-I personally think this is a better solution for a soak and rise similar to the step with vinegar.
+I personally think this is a better solution for a soak and rinse similar to the step with vinegar.

 Another quick and easy option is to soak the head of the toothbrush in mouthwash.
 This is a minty and easy way to clean your toothbrush and will taste nice and minty when done.

-Where Whould I Keep My Toothbrush
+Where Should I Keep My Toothbrush?

-Keeping your toothbrush covered or in a closed cabinet will actually create more bacteria on your toothbrush than leaving in an open air container to air dry.
+Keeping your toothbrush covered or in a closed cabinet will actually create more bacteria on your toothbrush than leaving it in an open air container to air dry.

 If All Else Fails, Buy a New Toothbrush

 I also replace toothbrushes after any illness.
 This is a great rule of thumb and a way to keep the germs from going around and around.